pfreixes/pfreixes.github.io/_posts/2016-04-02-Dependency-Injection-Libraries-Why-WhyNot-Python.md

     main()
 {% endhighlight python %}

-This code is also affected by a issue raised because of the global state, if we execte the command the result appears twice in the console.
+This code is also affected by a issue raised because of the global state, if we execute the command the result appears twice in the console.
 We will face it later.

 ## Tunning the logging instance verbosity

-Following the previous example we want to add a new param to the *Logger* intance to decide which level of verbosity the program will have, and we will use a command option flag to configure the level desired.
-To simplify the scenario we will just take into consideration two verbose levels : *debug* or *info*.
+Following the previous example we want to add a new param to the *Logger* intance to decide which level of verbosity the program will have, to make that we are going to use a command option flag to configure the level desired.
+To simplify the scenario we will just take into consideration two verbose levels : *debug* and *info*.

-Leaving for a while the factory pattern we are going to start seeing the proper way to to that with the dependency injection with no use of libraries, the following code shows it:
+Leaving for a while the factory pattern that we used before, we are going to start seeing the proper way to do that with the dependency injection pattern with no use of DI libraries, the following code shows it:

 {% highlight python %}
 import sys